MAH-MBA/MMS CET 2018 will be conducted in March 2018 for MBA & MMS courses. Get details on Exam Date & Pattern, Syllabus & Hall Ticket download

 |Online Fee Payment||

-The state MBA/MMS CET is online exam conducted by the Directorate of Technical Education (DTE) for the admission in the MBA colleges in Maharashtra.MAH CET 2017 will be conducted on 4th and 5th March 2017 for MBA & MMS courses.
+The state MBA/MMS CET is online exam conducted by the Directorate of Technical Education (DTE) for the admission in the MBA colleges in Maharashtra.MAH CET 2018 will be conducted in March 2018 for MBA & MMS courses.

 Government of Maharashtra has established a State Common Entrance Test Cell (CET CELL)